Categories

 In places mistaken for care, not home,

-Held in the break, I grew;
+Held in the break, I grew.

-a coin of sun caught in the pavement’s teeth.
+A coin of sun caught in the pavement’s teeth.

 .